Allen-Bailey-Tag-and-Label/ransomware-faq/README.md

 ## What is the state of email?
 At the moment we do not have access to email.
 Corporate's latest update states:<br />
 *The Ennis email system has not been compromised and customers can feel confident in the emails that we send them.*

+## What should I do if my computer is infected?
+At the moment, the computer should stay disconnected from the internet.
+John or myself will perform the fix once we receive direction from corporate.
+The instructions for the fix will reside at [instructions](/infected-instructions/README.md).